etianl/Trouser-Streak/README.md

 - **BetterScaffold:** Give you more options for scaffolding, bigger range and others.
 (Credits to Meteor-Tweaks)
 - **Boom+:** Throws entities or spawns them on the targeted block when you click (Credits to Allah-Hack) I just added some more fun things you might want to throw.
 - **ExplosionAura:** Spawns creepers at your position as you move that explode instantly.
 Like a bigger, more laggy Nuker module for creative mode.
 The use of the module Velocity is recommended to avoid being thrown around.
 (Credits to etianl :D)
+- **FlightAntikick:** Moves you down on a tick-based timer.
+Added in to substitute the lack of an antikick for velocity flight in MeteorClient.
+Bind it to the same key as flight.
+(Credits to etianl :D)
 - **HandOfGod:** Runs the "/fill" command on the world around you in different ways as you fly, and as you click.
 Operator status required.
 (Credits to etianl :D)
 - **Inventory Dupe (1.17):** Duplicates things in your crafting slots when the module is enabled and the Dupe button is pressed in your inventory.
-(Credit to ItsVen and Da0neDatGotAway for original creation of the dupe, and to B2H990 for making the fabric mod.)
+(Credit to ItsVen and Da0neDatGotAway for original creation of the dupe, and to B2H990 for making the fabric mod.
+Credits to etianl for porting to Meteor.)
 - **InstaKill:** Shoots arrows and tridents with incredible power and velocity.
 Enabling multiple buttons causes the amount of packets to add up.
 (Credits to Saturn5Vfive)
 - **LecternCrash:** Crash 1.18.X vanilla servers and possibly below.
 (Credits to Coderx-Gamer)
 - **NewerNewChunks:** NewChunks module with the ability to save chunk data for later!
 Also with special options for tracing servers that have been updated from a version before the build limit updates, which throw false positives normally.
 (Credits to Meteor Rejects, and BleachHack from where it was ported, and etianl for updating :D.)